Lagos declares June 12 public holiday - Nigeria Today

 Lagos declares June 12 public holiday

-The Lagos State Government on Sunday declared Monday public holiday to mark June 12 celebration in the State, saying that the State remains committed to the ideals of the annulled 1993 Presidential election.

-In a statement signed by the Secretary to the State Government, Mr Tunji Bello on behalf of the State Governor, Mr Akinwunmi Ambode, the government said the holiday was in honour of the ideals which June 12, 1993 Presidential election represents being a day that the country experienced an election that was adjudged as the freest and fairest in Nigeria’s history.
+The state government in a statement signed by Tunji Bello, the secretary to the state government on behalf of Governor Akinwunmi Ambode, said the June 12, 1993 presidential election represents a day that the country experienced an election that was adjudged as the freest and fairest in Nigeria’s history.

-The Governor said 24 years after, the ideals of June 12 commemoration were worth celebrating, describing the day as one of the most defining moments of the country’s political history which has positively shaped its democratic rule.
+According to the government, 24 years after, the ideals of June 12 are still worth celebrating, describing the day as one of the most defining moments of the country’s political history which has positively shaped its democratic rule.

-Governor Ambode said the time has come for Nigerians to go beyond the commemoration and entrench a viable democracy as a way to immortalise the late presumed winner of June 12, 1993 Presidential election, Chief M.K.O Abiola through the practice of true federalism and conduct of credible and fair elections.
+Ambode said the time has come for Nigerians to go beyond the commemoration and entrench a viable democracy as a way to immortalise the late Moshood Abiola through the practice of true federalism and conduct of credible and fair elections.

 He said: “June 12, 1993 is a day we must not forget in the annals of our democratic history.
 Our present democratic experience may still be far from the ideal but we must all make concerted efforts to entrench fiscal federalism which is the only way to achieve true nationhood.”

-He also assured that his administration remains committed to the ideals of June 12 by carrying out people-oriented programmes across the State and making life more comfortable for the people.

-Meanwhile, the State Government, through the office of Civic Engagement, has perfected arrangement for the annual public symposium which will hold at the De Roof, LTV 8 in Ikeja, to celebrate June 12.

-The post Lagos declares June 12 public holiday appeared first on Vanguard News.
+The post Lagos declares June 12 public holiday appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share